Family and Friends Wicked Weekend

 North Campus Commons Dining Hall at 9:30 am: All first year students and families are cordially invited to a special reception in your honor.
 The enrollment management and student life staff members proudly welcome the newest members of the Salem State “family,” as we look back and celebrate the success of this year’s freshman class with a few fun surprises.

-To RSVP for this reception for first year families, please register online on this page.
-(The link will be posted here shortly.)
+To RSVP for this reception for first year families, please register online here.

 Haunted Biz Baz Street Fair